DigitalVS/GAD/README.md

 1:2F00 2:3200 3:---- 4:----
 ```

-> Addresses below `&2C00` are not allowed for breakpoints (ROM, video RAM and system variables space).
+> Addresses below `&2C00` are not allowed for breakpoints (ROM, memory mapped keyboard, video RAM, part of system variables space).
 If user try to set a breakpoint in that range, message `SORRY` will be displayed.

 <h3 id="copy-memory">C - Copy memory</h3>